 Lilia uses the breath, alignment, and mindful movement to release physical and/or emotional blockages.
-Her practices are about healing, connecting to the earth, and quieting the mind to help people deeply restore, strengthen and ground.
+Her practices are about inner healing, connecting to the earth, and quieting the mind to help people deeply restore, strengthen and ground.
+She uses the power of the breath, prana, Qi, or life force, to awaken the unconscious with the intention to help people unfold their true essence so they willingly surrender to the Divine.
 Her students are all ages, with different levels of flexibility.
-Lilia’s teachings are influenced by Iyengar, Viniyoga, Yoga Therapeutics, mindful Sun Salutes, her Mexican roots, and, at times, Qigong movement.
+Lilia’s teachings are influenced by Iyengar, Viniyoga, Sun salutes, Yoga Therapeutics, her Mexican roots, and, at times, Qigong movement.

 Lilia currently teaches Yoga for People with Cancer, Chair Yoga, Corporate and public classes, workshops and retreats.
 Her public classes are held at Mountain Yoga, in Montclair, Oakland, CA.

-Since very early age, Lilia became curious about ancient healing practices.
-Through personal experience, Lilia knows that ancient practices have the power to heal and bring humanity back to balance as they re-connect and re-align people with the forces of the universe.
+Since very early age, Lilia learned about ancient healing practices.
+Through personal experience, she knows that ancient practices have the power to heal and bring humanity back to balance as they re-connect and re-align people with the forces of the universe.
 Currently, she also studies Herbalism with beloved Bay Area Healer, Atava García-Swiecicky, and Angela Angel.
 One of her teachers has also been her sister, Estela Roman, a renowned Mexican healer and author of two books on Curanderismo, the healing arts of Mexico, and a children’s book, Ixchel y su Encuentro con la Luna, soon to be released in English.

-Some of Lilia’s causes for the past ten years have been saving stray cats in her home town, Mexico.
+Some of Lilia’s causes for the past ten years have been saving stray cats in her home town.
 Lilia, being a cat lover, has helped them find a home and the proper medical care they need.
 Due to her work with stray cats, dozens of cats have found a home and have been “fixed” to balance their reproduction.